project-ncl/sourceclear-invoker/README.md

 This project is designed to project a simple wrapper around the existing SourceClear command line in order to provide the ability to parse the results and output a configurable JUnit pass/fail test.
 This can then be used as part of a pipeline in order to verify source repositories and final deliverables.

-It has a pre-requisisite that SourceClear has been installed via its rpm (it should check for that).
+It has a pre-requisite that SourceClear has been installed via its rpm (it should check for that).
 The yum repo for that is:

     [SourceClear]
     name=SourceClear